CauldronDevelopmentLLC/sandbubble/README.md

 ### Action: ``env: [<name>...] | {<name>: <value>...}``
 Set environment variables.
-Either a list of variables to copy from the parent environment or a dictionary of name values pairs.
+Either a list of variables to copy from the parent environment, if they exist, or a dictionary of name-value pairs.

 Note, variables are set in the sandbox's environment and so are not available to reference (e.g. ``$NAME``) in configs.